BorahLabs/CodexAtlas/resources/markdown/policy.md

 ## Information Removal

-To request the removal of your information from our platform, please contact us at support@codexatlas.app.
+To request the removal of your information from our platform, please contact us at raul@borah.agency.
 We will promptly respond to such requests in accordance with applicable laws.

 ## Third-Party Services